Hongqiao Upper School

 Originally from Manchester in England, I now live here in Shanghai with my husband and young daughter and I am excited to continue to be part of the SCIS family teaching MYP Science and DP Environmental Systems and Societies.
 I have over 10 years’ experience teaching, having graduated from the University of Salford with a BSc in Biological Sciences and spending several years in the pharmaceutical industry before completing my Post Graduate Certificate in Education.
 Prior to SCIS I have worked at Shanghai Rego International and a highly challenging, multicultural, inner-city school in Manchester, whilst my previous roles included Assistant Head of Science and Curriculum Coordinator.
 I enjoy the life that an amazing and diverse city such as Shanghai can offer and particularly love traveling, learning about new cultures, reading and spending time with my little family.

 Hello!
 I’m Dawn Sillapere.
-I teach high school sciences, and this is my 8th year teaching internationally.
+I teach high school sciences, and I have been teaching internationally for more than a decade.
 I grew up in California in the US and spent my adult life in Oregon until my then 8-year -old daughter and I moved to China to begin our overseas adventure.
-Most recently we have been living in Albania in Europe until we happily returned to China – having have spent most of her younger formative years in China my now 16-year-old considers this home more than anywhere else.
+We left for a few years to Albania but returned to China which we now basically consider home.
 I have a Bachelor of Molecular and Cellular Biology from the University of California and a Master of Education from the University of Oregon.
-I love to travel and cook and intend to continue my language education in Mandarin.
-I also have two pets – a cat and a rabbit – who have also traveled the world with us.
+I love to travel and cook and study Mandarin.
+We also have 4 pets – three cats and a rabbit – who have also traveled the world with us.

 I am thrilled to serve the SCIS Community as the Upper School Librarian.
 I am originally from Houston, Texas, where I grew up and began my teaching career.
 I received my Bachelor’s in English from the University of Houston and my Master’s in Curriculum and Instruction from the University of Texas at Arlington.
 I began my career as a high school English and theatre teacher.
 I have also spent time instructional coaching at the PK-5 level, where I further broadened my knowledge of subjects and craft.
 I have been at SCIS since 2015 where I have taught grade 3 and worked as a librarian, sharing my passions for reading and learning with the community.
 I love living and teaching in Shanghai with my husband and our two sons.
 Go Dragons!

 I grew up in several cities across Canada as a bilingual French and English speaker.
-While in China, my language learning has extended to practicing Mandarin and Korean.
-I have a DEC in International Studies, a Bachelor of Education in English Language Arts for High School Learners, and a TESOL certification.
-I have experience facilitating learning from Pre-K to Grade 12.
-I also love learning about (and from) people all over the world.
+While in China, my language learning has extended to practicing Mandarin Chinese and Korean Hangul.
+I currently hold a DEC in International Studies, a Bachelor of Education in English Language Arts for High School Learners, and an ESL teaching certification.
+I have experience facilitating learning from Pre-K to year 12, including the IB MYP and DP programs.
+I also love learning about (and from) cultures around the world.
 Although I wish to make it to Antarctica one day, my travels have brought me to every other continent.
 I love playing sports with friends and discovering new corners of this city while traveling two wheels.
-I have been a part of this community for over six years and have coached floor hockey, volleyball, model United Nations, and skateboarding during my time here.
-I am always proud to represent our SCIS Dragons and look forward to another great school year ahead!
+I have been a proud member of the SCIS community since 2012.
+During my time here, I have coached after-school sports, Model United Nations, and the skateboarding summer program.

 I grew up in Tulsa, Oklahoma, though I like to think of myself as a citizen of the world.
 My global experiences began in college when I completed a study abroad program in Moscow, Russia.
 In 2011, I moved to Shanghai when I began teaching for SCIS.
 Since then, I have taught MYP Visual Arts, MYP Design, Desktop Publishing, Music, and a variety of other subjects.
 As such, I am very attached to the school and our community.
 Before moving to Shanghai, I was as an IT administrator and adjunct instructor at Tulsa Community College, and a Mac Specialist for Apple.
 I also taught Math, Multimedia, and Business Technologies for Tulsa Public Schools in the USA.
 I have a Master of Arts in Education from the University of Tulsa, as well as a Bachelor of Business Administration in Economics.